 Chris and I flew across country recently and it was not bad at all.
 Here are 18 Tips for Traveling On A Plane Post Covid Mandates.

 I have to admit, before you keep reading, Chris and I both stayed close to home during Covid mandates and restrictions, so we had not traveled by plane in a long time.
-We traveled by plane a lot before Covid, so we could see firsthand the difference of pre, during and post Covid.
+We traveled by plane a lot before the spread of Covid-19, so we could see firsthand the difference of pre, during and post Covid.
 This is what we learned.

 Some of these tips are new, but some are old tips that still ring true until this day that have been tried and true over and over again.